cloudflare-apps/create-cloudflare-app/README.md

 Your Cloudflare App can configure the [DNS Records](https://api.cloudflare.com/#dns-records-for-a-zone-properties) of any domain on Cloudflare.

-#### Cloudflare Workers

-Your Cloudflare App can include a single [Cloudflare Worker](https://developers.cloudflare.com/workers/) that runs each time your app is loaded.

 ## Setup

 Fork and clone the repo or download the [latest release](https://github.com/CloudflareApps/CreateCloudflareApp/releases/latest).